Charisma-Balina/PhysicalDesign-openLANE-Sky130/README.md

 # DAY 5
 ## Power Disrtibution Network
-The command used to run PDN is gen_pdn
+The command used to run PDN is % gen_pdn.